Mabuza713/Mabuza713/README.md

 # Welcome to My GitHub Profile!

 ## About Me
 Hello!
-I'm a System Engineering student with a strong passion for **Data Science/Analysis** and **Game Development**.
+I'm a System Engineering student with a strong passion for **Game Development**.
 I thrive on solving complex problems and extracting meaningful insights from data.

 ## Interests
 - **Data Science/Analysis**: Transforming data into actionable insights, building predictive models, and visualizing data trends.